 A variety of genres and the dualistic approach.

 There’s a chance for a change as long as we live.
 We are capable of growth and forgiveness as long as we choose to.
 We are never just stuck and finished until we’re gone for good.
-I said forgiveness but I could also add – we are capable of letting things go.
-One character whose life might be a good example of the change and healing is Alison.
+I said forgiveness, but I could also add – we are capable of letting things go.
+One character whose life might be an excellent example of the change and healing is Alison.
 After her own traumatizing experiences – through misery and a series of wrong choices – she discovers a path to herself.
-Through her resilience and love she has for her daughter.
-She does it to the point she starts helping other people heal as well, as a therapist.
+Through her resilience and love, she has for her daughter.
+She does it to the point she starts helping other people heal as a therapist.

 The island of men

-Yes, I didn’t focus on all of the other uber interesting threads – the Noah and Helen’s relationship, Allison and Cole, their daughter, the climate crisis (do Teslas really have the apocalyptic switch??), the “mee-to” other side of the coin and so many others… But I hope those of you who didn’t see it – might actually watch it and this way I saved you all the spoilers:)
+No, I didn’t focus on all of the other uber interesting threads – the Noah and Helen’s relationship, Allison and Cole, their daughter, the climate crisis (do Teslas really have the apocalyptic switch??), the “me-too” other side of the coin and so many others… But I hope those of you who didn’t see it – might watch it and this way I saved you all the spoilers:)